-The way to supercharge your In-training or Certification exam score is to identify your unknown unknowns.
-It takes a little effort, but it is rather easy.
+The way to supercharge your ITE or Emergency Medicine Certification Exam score is to identify your unknown unknowns.
+It takes a little effort, but the steps are rather easy.
 All you need are two things:

 The system works like this.

 You must do this for every question you get incorrect.
-I also encourage it for questions you may answer correctly but discovered new information in the explanation that you previously did not know.
+I also encourage it for questions you may have answered correctly but discovered new information in the explanation that you previously did not know.

 After a month or two of recording your incorrect answer explanations you will have a filled notebook of your unknown unknowns and maybe many of your known unknowns.
-If you do this on a consistent basis and get through 1,000 to 2,000 question bank questions for a 300-question standardized exam, you’ll have identified most of your blind spots that questions can be asked about.
-You end up converting your unknown unknowns to known knowns.
+If you do this on a consistent basis and get through 1,000 to 2,000 question bank questions for a 300-question standardized exam, you’ll identify most of your blind spots that questions can be asked about.
+You will convert your unknown unknowns to known knowns.

 Here is a page taken out of my notebook from 2004 (intern year)!

-This is a Mead Composition notebook.
+This is a composition notebook.
 All 100 pages (front and back) are filled with explanations from question bank questions I answered incorrectly.

-I used the same system and process to prepare for my MCAT, USMLE Step, In-Training, Initial Certification and Continuous Certification (ConCert) exams.
-And even used it to learn how to read EKGs better than a cardiologist.
+I used the same system and process to prepare for my MCAT, USMLE Step, ITE, initial certification, and Continuous Certification (ConCert™ ) exams.
+I even used it to learn how to read EKGs better than a cardiologist.

-By the end of residency, after taking four In-Training exams, my bookshelf looked like this
+By the end of residency, after taking four ITEs, my bookshelf looked like this:

-How can you use the errors made by question writers to boost your score?
+You can use the errors made by question writers to boost your score.